 Along those same lines, the author also warns not to identify with a mental position in an argument.
 If you do this, your mind-based sense of self will be destroyed if you lose the idea and are wrong.
 As long as you don’t tie your self-worth into opinion, you can be OK with being wrong.

 The author begins with a quote that summarizes the first two chapters in this chapter.
 He says you have already understood the basic mechanics of the unconscious state identification with the mind.
 It creates a false self, the ego as a substitute for your true self, rooted in being or presence.
 Then he gives a nice little metaphor.
 He says the past and future are like the moon.
 They have no true light but only reflect the light of the sun.

 He’s saying that the now is all we have.
 It is the source of everything.
-Then the past and the future are simply a reflection, as the moon is only a reflection of the sun’s light.
+Then the past and the future are simply reflections, as the moon only reflects the sun’s light.
 Now its next point is super useful.
-He says if you’re experiencing unease, anxiety, tension, stress, or worry, you’re thinking too much about the future.
+He says you’re thinking too much about the future if you’re experiencing unease, anxiety, tension, stress, or worry.

 You no longer depend on the future for fulfillment and satisfaction.
 You don’t look to it for salvation.

 Therefore, you are not attached to the results.
 Neither failure nor success can change your inner state of being.
 You have found the life underneath your life situation.
 That’s also an important distinction to make the difference between life and life situations.
-He says that your life situation is all the stuff you have around the house.
+He says that your life situation is everything you have around the house.

 “When your deeper sense of self is derived from being when you are free of becoming as a psychological need, neither your happiness nor your sense of self depends on the outcome.”
 There is freedom from fear.